 Evaluation Criteria for Sites:

 - The primary intent of the website is to educate and inform, rather than persuade, convert, or sell.
-The site may include advertising but is free from heavy marketing or promotion of products.
+The site may include minimal advertising but is free from heavy marketing or promotion of products.

 - The site's owner or sponsor is easily identifiable, and information on how to contact the owner or sponsor is provided.